 What a fantastic series this is, on a whole lot of levels.
 The show is based on the old Jesuit saying of ‘Give me a child until he is seven and I will show you the man.’
 The show follows the lives of some English children commencing at the age of 7 and then revisiting and shooting the next episode each successive 7-year period as they get older.
 They cover a broad social spectrum ranging from two kids in an orphanage, three children from the upper class, wealthy families and everything in between.

-As I was watching 63 Up, I found myself trying to identify the individual characters in the show with the different profile types that we use in Agent Dynamics profiling.
-At Agent Dynamics, one of the most commonly asked questions is ‘do our profiles change over the years?’ and we don’t believe that they do.
+As I was watching 63 Up, I found myself trying to identify the individual characters in the show with the different profile types that we use at Agent Dynamics.
+One of the most commonly asked questions is ‘do our profiles change over the years?’ and we don’t believe that they do.
 The ‘Up’ series now spans 56 years and provides us with a visual and audio timeline that I believe shows that our innate strengths, challenges and traits don’t really change throughout our lives.
 Our behaviour and learned skill can certainly be affected by our upbringing but our ‘internal operating system’ stays the same.

-Although I would love the opportunity, none of the participants has actually undertaken an Agent Dynamics Profile.
+Although I would love the opportunity, none of the participants has actually undertaken a Contribution Compass Profile with Agent Dynamics.

 Everybody loves Tony Walker, the cheeky kid from the east end.
 When we watch the footage of him as a 7-year-old, we see him darting around, absolutely flat out, not only moving quickly but talking quickly as well.
 In all 9 episodes, his optimism shows thru, always talking about moving on to bigger and better things.
 Taking risks and coming up with more ideas, chasing that pot of gold at the end of the rainbow.
-I wouldn’t mind betting that Tony is what we would call at Agent Dynamics a Star Profile.
-Stars are the best promoters and we see him promoting either himself or others across the entire 56 years of the show.
-Tony certainly displays all the innate traits of a Star profile.
-At 14 he wanted to be either jockey or a cabbie, interestingly, two occupations where no two days are the same, full of variety and so typical of a Star.
+I wouldn’t mind betting that Tony is a Champion Profile.
+Champions are the best promoters and we see him promoting either himself or others across the entire 56 years of the show.
+Tony certainly displays all the innate traits of a Champion profile.
+At 14 he wanted to be either jockey or a cabbie, interestingly, two occupations where no two days are the same, full of variety and so typical of a Champion.
 He went on to accomplish both.
 In each and every show his salesmanship comes shining through.
 In last Monday’s episode, we saw how his grand plans for developing commercial space in Spain disappeared before his eyes.
 Ever optimistic though he didn’t dwell on it and moved on in no time.
-So typical of someone full of Dynamo energy.
+So typical of someone full of Activating energy.
 I wouldn’t mind betting that when ’70 Up’ goes to air in 7 years’ time that Tony will still be as restless as ever, still going flat out and still wanting to be in the limelight.

 For me, the first episode of 63 Up has validated and reinforced my belief that although our environment and lifestyle changes throughout our lives, our innate talent and our Profile type do not.
 Each participant in the TV programme is still very much displaying similar traits and personalities as that they did when we first met them when they were seven.